udacitydrl/continuous-control/REPORT.md

 An experience is a named tuple consisting of state, action, reward, next state and done, where done flags if the terminated state is reached.
 In addition, Ornstein-Uhlenbeck process is used as well.

-The model can configured differently, for example,  by selecting  different number of hidden layers and choosing different unit sizes for hidden layers. e
+The model can configured differently, for example,  by selecting  different number of hidden layers and choosing different unit sizes for hidden layers.
 After some parameter tuning actor_units=critic_units=[128, 128] is selected in the final run.

 ## Hyper parameters